ShovalMessica/NAST/eval/readme.md

 pip install wandb
 ```

-For detailed installation instructions, refer to the installation section or the provided `requirements.txt` file.
+For detailed installation instructions, refer to the setup section or the provided `requirements.txt` file.